AbhiSmart/Kubernetes/README.md

 5.)
 Exposed the app on port 3000 via classic load balancer 6.)
 Any change to the deployment should always ensure at least 7 replicas are running at all times - using deployment maxUnavailability
 7.)
 Pod will have higher priority than daemonset pods 8.)
-Load test the application and include the test results in your submission
+Load tested the application and it can be seen in load-testing-results.png how on applying lod pods scaled to max 15 from 10